earvinpiamonte/nextjs-tailwindcss-template/README.md

 ## Create a Next.js App

-To create a Next.js app with this template, open your terminal, `cd` into the directory you'd like to create the app in, and run the following command:
+To create a Next.js app with this template, open your terminal, `cd` into the directory you'd like to create the app in, and run the command below:

+Note:
+Replace `nextjs-blog` with your project name. eg. `my-nextjs-app`.

 ```
 npx create-next-app nextjs-blog --use-npm --example "https://github.com/earvinpiamonte/nextjs-tailwindcss-template"